-10 Easy Ways to Increase Response Rates for your Online Survey
+15 Easy Ways to Increase Response Rates for your Survey

 Emails with a personal salutation result in increased response rates of at least five percent, and sometimes much higher.
 Send your email to "Dear Mr. Wright" rather than "Dear Valued Alumni."

-The survey's benefit to the individual as well as to your.
+- The survey's benefit to the individual as well as to your business.

-Length of survey - if it is short, emphasize that.
-But be truthful about times—people are more likely to stick with longer surveys if they know about how much time they will take.
+- Length of the survey.
+If it is short, emphasize that.
+But be truthful about times—people are more likely to stick with longer surveys if they know how much time they will take.

 Once people have decided to take your survey, they will want to get started.
 Studies show most people don't read extensive instructions.

 - No survey surprises please – let them know it’s coming

 Just like surveys are not the best of all journeys for customers, they also do not make for the best surprises.
 You will be better off informing them in advance that there is a monthly, quarterly or annual survey conducted.
 If you are a consumer good’s company, perhaps embed this message as an “FYI” in an invoice, newsletter or SMS to give them a heads up about what to expect and how it will benefit everyone.